Skip to content

 Open-source compiler

-Axint compiles TypeScript or Python into native Swift for App Intents, SwiftUI views, WidgetKit widgets, and app scaffolds.
-The compiler, diagnostics, MCP tools, docs, and examples are available now.
+Live now.
+Axint compiles TypeScript and Python definitions into native Swift for App Intents, SwiftUI views, WidgetKit widgets, and app scaffolds.
+Diagnostics, MCP tools, templates, docs, and examples are available now.

 Cloud Check